 As followers of Christ, we understand all of our gifts and abilities come from a loving God who directs our path.
-When we pursue His calling for our lives -- and take His truth and principles into the world -- we spread godly influence throughout our culture.
+When we pursue His calling for our lives - and take His truth and principles into the world - we spread godly influence throughout our culture.
 It is because of this vision that ACU trains students who will "transform culture with truth."
-When you become part of the Firestorm Family, you join thousands of Christian leaders who - for the past six decades - have been making a difference all over the world for Jesus Christ and His Kingdom.
+When you become part of the Firestorm Family, you join thousands of Christian leaders who - for the past six and a half decades - have been making a difference all over the world for Jesus Christ and His Kingdom.

 Established in 1960, Arizona Christian University is Arizona's most highly ranked, prestigious and conservative Christian university.
 We are also the only university in Arizona recognized for our Christian commitment and eligible for membership in the Council for Christian Colleges and Universities.
 With small class sizes, students receive personalized instruction from well-credentialed faculty in a collegial setting.
-Faculty integrate faith and learning across the disciplines and encourage students to think critically throughout their educational journey.
-In 2020, ACU was ranked as the No. 1 Undergraduate Teaching Institution in the west region by U.S. News & World Report.
+Our commitment to student success and biblical worldview formation has helped make ACU the 9th-fastest growing college in America during the past decade.

 Student success is a high priority at ACU.
-In addition to our strong academics, vibrant campus life, international study abroad opportunities, and athletic programs, we offer a variety of support services to ensure that you reach your goals.
+In addition to our strong academics, vibrant campus life, extracurricular clubs and activities, and athletic programs, we offer a variety of support services to ensure that you reach your academic, career, and professional goals.